-Taking the aim of investigating the effect of aid on the economic growth into account, the aggregate capital (K_t) can be disaggregated into domestic and foreign capital in the form of aid.
-In addition, the variables that conventionally appear in economic growth model such as export, the availability of banking credit can be also added to the model under.
+Taking the aim of investigating the effect of aid on the economic growth into account, the aggregate capital ( $K_t$ ) can be disaggregated into domestic and foreign capital in the form of aid.
+In addition, the variables that conventionally appear in economic growth model such as export, availability of banking credit can be also added.
 Moreover, we see that the model we intend to investigate must take into consideration the changes that occurred in economic policies during the period being investigated as well as the level of institutional quality.
-Accordingly, a dummy variable is included to represent the adoption of privatization policy, while the institutional quality is measured by the interaction between public corruption index and the official development assistance.
+Accordingly, a dummy variable is included to represent the adoption of privatization policy, while the institutional quality is measured by interacting public corruption index and ODA.
 Applying these changes to equation 2, the final model can be rewritten as follows: